Delete-Button/Pi-Sync/README.md

     If changes need to be made to a script post its creation, use the `config-Sync.sh` Script while in the directory of the script to be configured; you must also type `chmod 700 config-Sync.sh` in order to execute it.

+    If a script needs to be taken off of the Cron Table then use the `config-Crontab.sh` Script.
+You must type `chmod 700 config-Sync.sh` in order to execute it.

 ## Troubleshooting
     If anything goes wrong, remember a few key commands and things to look out for